In this article, we will build a simple microservice application using Docker and deploy it on a local Kubernetes cluster.

 You can check the log of the pod by using the command kubectl logs product-svc

 .
-Once, you run the command you will see Spring boot log in the terminal.
+Once, you run the command you will see the Spring boot log in the terminal.

-You must be wondering, now we have our product service running in the local Kubernetes cluster, how can I start working with the application.
-You can use Kubernetes port forward to access our application locally.
+You must be wondering, now we have our product service running in the local Kubernetes cluster, how can I start working with the application?
+You can use the Kubernetes port forward to access our application locally.
 Run command kubectl port-forward product-svc 8080:8080

 to forward the Product service port 8080